Class 4B

 TTRS is a fantastic way to improve timetables fluency.
 You can compete with others, play in garage mode and check your fluency in soundcheck mode.

 Please encourage your children to engage with this fantastic online learning resource.
-At least 5 sessions a week should be completed.
+At least 5 sessions of sound check a week should be completed.

 https://play.ttrockstars.com/